BradJonesLLC/gke-rancher/README.md

 1. Store the traefik config (replacing your hostmaster address for the default in the ACME config):
     `kubectl apply -f k8s/storeconfig.yml`.
-1. If you did not use a previously-reserved IP agove, retrieve the L4 load balancer IP: `kubectl -n cluster-services get service`.
-    It will be listed as the `EXTERNAL-IP`.
-Optionally reserve it as a static IP in your VPC network configuration in the cloud console.
 1. Set a DNS record for rancher, on the load balancer IP.
 Place this hostname for `CATTLE_SERVER_URL` in `k8s/cattle.yml`, as well as in the ingress config in `k8s/traefik-controller.yml`.